A Salute to Southpaws for Left-Handers' Day

 Captains of Industry and Invention

 Regardless of the reason that southpaws seem to rise to the top, a number of studies have proven that they are often more intelligent than their right-handed counterparts.
-In fact, one study showed that 20% of the topscoring students in the SATs are lefties, which is double their representative population.
-Another study discovered that righties who attend college but do not complete their degree are 15% poorer than lefties in the same boat.
-Of those that did graduate, the discrepancy increases to 25%.
+In fact, one study showed that 20% of the top-scoring students in the SATs are lefties, which is double their representative population.
+Another study discovered that righties who attend college but do not complete their degrees are 15% poorer than lefties in the same boat.
+Of those that do graduate, the discrepancy increases to 25%.